 Allie Summer left Shepler with everybody still believing she was a man.

-When you’re in some deserted locale like the back side of the moon—or worse yet, the eastern Montana territory—you don’t really expect to stumble across the strange and unusual.
+Montana territory—you don’t really expect to stumble across the strange and unusual.
 But that’s what happened to everybody concerned in the remainder of this prologue.

 The rider wasn’t in any particular hurry—wasn’t in any hurry at all, truth be told.
 The road being traveled wasn’t a main thoroughfare, but did see some traffic, mainly local ranchers heading to market once a week or so.
 Being in the middle of a rainless June, the grass covering the undulating hills was brown and probably tasteless to any critter who might want to eat it.
 The landscape was mostly barren of trees, except in range of a stream or small river.
 It was in just such a copse that our tale truly begins.